Department of Applied Engineering

 AE 487 Systems Safety (3)

-Prerequisite(s): AE 372 and AE 380 with minimum grade of C required.
+Prerequisite(s): AE 372 and either AE 390 or AE 384 with a minimum grade of C required.

 Principles and techniques of systems safety analysis to assure safe operation of systems and facilities throughout the life cycle from design to disposal.